Antix-Development/SOS/postmortem.md

 Both Closure Compiler and UglifyJS would not mangle object properties correctly, so I found that I had to abbreviate many of the actors properties, making the code all that much harder to read (for the unfamiliar reader).

 The `Actor` became just an object, with all the class code removed.
-In this state it became the "thing" that was used for everything (payer, enemies, bullets, particles, buttons, etc).
+In this state it became the "thing" that was used for everything (player, enemies, bullets, particles, buttons, etc).
 It was actually a very versitile "thing" in the end.

 <!-- Actors are created by calling `getActor(role)` where role is one of the following..
 ```javascript